juanxramirez/Matrix_condition/README.md

 # System requirements

 ## Hardware requirements
 The code presented here requires only a standard computer with enough RAM to support the in-memory operations.
+All the scripts presented here have been tested on _Windows_ operating system.

 ## Software requirements
-To run R scripts (.R), users should have `R` version 4.1.0 or higher.

-To run Python scripts, users should have `Python` version 3.7.10 or higher.
+Users should have `R` version 4.1.0 or higher to run `R` scripts (.R), and `Python` version 3.7.10 or higher to run `Python` scripts (.py)

 The scripts `4.
-High_HFP_extent_suitable_unsuitable.py` and `High_HFP_extent_medium_unsuitable_combined.py` require ArcGIS Pro 2.8.2 or higher and the Spatial Analysis license to run.
+High_HFP_extent_suitable_unsuitable.py` and `High_HFP_extent_medium_unsuitable_combined.py` require `ArcGIS Pro` version 2.8.2 or higher and the `Spatial Analysis` license to run.

 # 1. Historical_assessments_Red_List_IUCN_categories.R
 Creates a table with the IUCN Red List categories over time.
 Requires `list_of_species_with_habitat_suitabilty_defined.txt` as input data.